 All garden areas within public view are to be landscaped within six months of occupation of the dwelling.
 The seller's landscape contractor will, with the buyer, discuss on site a design which is forward of the building line.
 The seller will pay to the seller's landscape contractor a contribution towards the costs of the landscaping plan.
-This contribution will be up to \$4,000.00 +GST for blocks in stage 6A and 6B.
+This contribution will be up to \$4,000.00 +GST.